cydea/privacy-policy/privacy.md

 - Staff referrals
 - Social media
+- Recruitment agencies (we only accept candidate profiles from agencies we have commercial relationships with)

 Under the General Data Protection Regulation (GDPR), the lawful bases we rely on for processing this information are:
 (a) Your consent.
 You are able to remove your consent at any time (see below)